 Learn more about gas stoves

 Now that you understand the potential implications of a gas stove explosion and how to prevent it, read up on more gas stove information.
-Find out how to install a gas range, why gas ranges require venting, how gas ranges produce carbon monoxide, if gas ranges need a dedicated circuit and why gas ranges aren’t Energy Star rated.
+Find out how to install a gas range, why gas ranges require venting in the form of range hoods, how gas ranges produce carbon monoxide, if gas ranges need a dedicated circuit and why gas ranges aren’t Energy Star rated.
 If your gas range is having issues, check out our guide to why gas ranges stop working.

 In the market for a new stove?